-As part of our commitment to delivering a fair and just process for registrants to lend their voice and make recommendations for Council’s consideration, Engineers and Geoscientists BC allows registrants to put forward motions at the annual AGM.
+As part of our commitment to delivering a fair and just process for registrants to lend their voice and make recommendations for the Board's consideration, Engineers and Geoscientists BC allows registrants to put forward motions at the annual AGM.

 At the 2017 AGM last October, the following member motion was carried:

 - Establishing a Task Force in collaboration with the assembly of BC First Nations to review the recommendations contained within the Truth and Reconciliation Committee (TRC) report with the intent of determining how Engineers and Geoscientists BC can help to facilitate the recommendations within the mandate of the Act as well as within the context of the Code of Ethics; and